shellienguyen/happy-tails/README new.md

 ## Usage
-Users of this site are allowed to veiw the homepage and ccurrent dog activity records, but they are not allowed to create or interact with blog posts until they are signed in.
+Users of this site are allowed to veiw the homepage and current dog activity records, but they are not allowed to create or interact with blog posts until they are signed in.
 A click on the "login" button on the navbar will take the user to a page that asks for them to either log in or create a new user account.
-Once the user account is created or existing user info is entered you will be signed in and able to log the activity of shelter dogs by navigating to the Dashboard.
+Once the user account is created or existing user info is entered you will be signed in and able to log the activity of shelter dogs by navigating to the dashboard.
 On the dashboard you will be presented with the table for the current shift.
 The table for each shift has 5 columns:  Doggy Name, AM or PM Walk, AM or PM Potty, Doggy Demeanor, and Kennel.
-The dog info in each row will be color coded by difficulty for a quick reference, but filters can also be applied to show only select rows based on demeanor or activity status.
+The dog info in each row will be color coded by difficulty for a quick reference, but additional filters can be applied to show only select rows based on demeanor or activity status.
+A status emoji will be beside the dog's name indicating the dog's status as either happy or sad.
+When both columns for walk and potty have been comleted then the dog's status will change from sad to happy.

 If you wish to run the serve locally you must first create and seed your MySQL database.
 Before you can create and seed the database you must create your .env file.